-2.10 Non-hazardous and inert waste management Wherever possible companies will minimise the production of non-hazardous and inert wastes and consider reuse and recycling options before disposing of them in an appropriate manner.
+- 2.8 Tailings management Companies will store or dispose of tailings in a manner that minimises the risk of impacts to the environment and human health.
+Third-Party Verified 2.9 Hazardous waste management Wherever possible companies will avoid the generation of hazardous wastes; where this is not possible companies will manage and dispose of wastes in a manner that minimises negative impacts on human health and the environment.
+Third-Party Verified 2.10 Non-hazardous and inert waste management Wherever possible companies will minimise the production of non-hazardous and inert wastes and consider reuse and recycling options before disposing of them in an appropriate manner.
 Conforming 2.11 Banned substances Companies will not use substances that are banned under international convention or local laws.
 Third-Party Verified 2.12 Biodiversity protection Companies will seek to understand potential impacts on biodiversity and avoid activities that significantly modify or degrade critical natural habitats through an appropriate action plan.
-Progressing The company has identified and ranked environmental impacts as part of its environmental management system, to improve its rating it could demonstrate it has taking steps to specifically understand its potential impacts on biodiversity.
-2.13 Protected areas Companies will respect legally protected areas in accordance with local laws, and will seek to understand and manage potential impacts of operations on adjacent zones.
+Conforming 2.13 Protected areas Companies will respect legally protected areas in accordance with local laws and will seek to understand and manage potential impacts of operations on adjacent zones.
 Third-Party Verified 2.14 Closure and reclamation Companies will allocate adequate financial resources to enable implementation of closure and rehabilitation of operations in accordance with local requirements and expectations of key stakeholders.
 Third-Party Verified 2.15 Training Companies will work towards implementing appropriate and periodic training for employees regarding relevant aspects of this Principle 2 and require onsite contractors to train their workers on aspects relevant to their specific tasks and work areas.
-Progressing The company undertakes a range of training activities, but to improve its rating it could demonstrate that this extends to environment-related issues and management (as defined in the Tin Code of Conduct, Principle 2) and that such training is mandatory for both employees and contractors.
+Conforming

-PRINCIPLE 3: Seek continual improvement of health and safety performance Overview of Principle Performance The company conforms with the requirement to develop and implement a health and safety management system and has achieved third party verification of all processes in accordance with Australian law that ensure safe working practices, incident investigations and follow-up and related training for employees, contractors and visitors.
-STANDARD ADDITIONAL INFORMATION RANKING Health and safety management systems Conforming Companies will work towards implementing a management system to monitor and control relevant aspects of this Principle 3.2 Safe working practices Third-Party Verified Companies will maintain safe and healthy working conditions by implementing measures that minimise and seek to eliminate workplace fatalities, injuries and occupational diseases amongst employees, contractors and visitors.
+PRINCIPLE 3: Seek continual improvement of health and safety performance Overview of Principle Performance The company conforms with the requirement to develop and implement a health and safety management system and has achieved third party verification of all standards in accordance with Australian law that ensure safe working practices, incident investigations and follow-up and related training for employees, contractors and visitors.
+RANKING ADDITIONAL INFORMATION STANDARD Conforming Health and safety management systems Companies will work towards implementing a management system to monitor and control relevant aspects of this Principle Third-Party Verified 3.2 Safe working practices Companies will maintain safe and healthy working conditions by implementing measures that minimise and seek to eliminate workplace fatalities, injuries and occupational diseases amongst employees, contractors and visitors.
 Third-Party Verified 3.3 Incident investigations Companies will document reportable health and safety incidents using a transparent and inclusive procedure that allows affected workers and local communities to provide input.
-Third-Party Verified Incident follow up Following a reportable health and safety incident, companies will define and implement corrective actions in a timely fashion and monitor the effectiveness of such actions.
-Third-Party Verified 3.5 Companies will provide appropriate and periodic training for employees regarding relevant aspects of this Principle 3, require onsite contractors to train their workers on aspects relevant to their specific tasks and work areas, and provide appropriate briefings to visitors to company facilities.
+Third-Party Verified 3.4 Incident follow up Following a reportable health and safety incident, companies will define and implement corrective actions in a timely fashion and monitor the effectiveness of such actions.
+Third-Party Verified 3.5 Training Companies will provide appropriate and periodic training for employees regarding relevant aspects of this Principle 3, require onsite contractors to train their workers on aspects relevant to their specific tasks and work areas, and provide appropriate briefings to visitors to company facilities.